andreybondarb/BERT-sentiment-analysis-flask-web-app/README.md

 ### BERT sentiment analysis flask web app.

-##### The 'rubert-base-cased' model was used to fine-tune it on russian comments scraped from mobile phone reviews site.
+##### The 'rubert-base-cased' model was used for fine-tuning with russian comments scraped from mobile phone reviews site.

 ##### Instructions to begin: